I build AI products, advise the ventures around them, and research what comes next.

-Most of the work right now is with Claude and OpenAI, retrieval layers, structured outputs, and evals.
+Most of the hands-on build work right now is with Claude, OpenAI, and Gemini, alongside coding agents, retrieval layers, structured outputs, and evals.

 Prototype to release-candidate path